ivan-maze/ivan-maze/README.md

 # Hey there 🤚

-I am a technology enthusiast and a curious learner.
-I found my professional tipping point when I started coding.

-Currently in a career transition from hardware technical support to becoming a software engineer.
+I`m in a career transition from hardware technical support to becoming a software engineer.

 I am acquiring full-stack knoledge.
 My main focuses are back-end, algorithm optimization, machine learning, and software architecture / DevOps.